quantumdetectors/merlin-motion-control/README.md

 python Merlin_Motion_Control.py
 ```

 On MacOS retina displays the GUI, as of now scales differently to that on Windows or an external monitor.
 The GUI is drawn on startup, so if it starts up on a non-retina monitor it will scale as it does on Windows.

+## Design

+### Modules
+Merlin_Motion_Control.py - Run the application.
+.env - Contain the minimal environment settings to run the application. if settings.json is missing it is recreated from the environment.
+settings.json - Configs the user can change
+views/__init__.py - Load .env into environment
+views/interface.py - Load views and build GUI upon running application.
+views/modals - Directory containing subdirectories for each modal window in the app (Info, Settings and Test).

 ## Contributing